 Here are all the basic steps you’ll need in creating your restaurant business plan.

 Create your business plan by starting to include any potential investors that you may have.
 You will then want to think about the theme and style of your restaurant, whether it will be something fancy, or more of a street food style.
-You’ll also need a name, and a location for your cuisine.
+You’ll also need a name, and a location for your restaurant.
 You should then mention why you, and your other partners, believe you’re qualified for this industry.

 How do you plan on promoting your restaurant, and how much are you willing to spend on doing so?
 List down all the different marketing strategies that you have in mind so you have an idea of how you want to draw in your customers.
 You may want to go all out and advertise your business on the TV and radio.
 Or you maybe prefer to start out via social media, local newspapers, flyers, and that all so powerful word of mouth.

 You will need a list of all the employees working at your restaurant – regardless of whether you have them yet or not – you just need to mark down every kind of role you will need.
 So this means managers, human resources, waiters/waitresses, hosts/hostesses, chefs, and kitchen staff, etc. You should also split up all these categories and create the salaries, as well as any bonuses and employee responsibilities.
+Alongisde this you will need employer’s liability insurance and restaurant insurance.

 Do you have an idea of where you plan on getting all your equipment and appliances from?
 If not, you’ll need to get in contact with someone.
 For example, a fridge to go in the kitchen isn’t just something that you can buy in your local stores – it will have to be a commercial, industrial fridge, as well as the freezer, work services, ovens, cookers, and fryers.
+As well as kitchen-related suppliers you will need to consider who will supply the other areas of your business including your energy.

 Also, have a discussion about your inventory and how you plan on managing it so you never over or under order as this is where businesses lose money.